Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. One could easily tell blogs and websites apart.

-Then WordPress came along and revolutionized web publishing and online content management.
-Now, it’s becoming more difficult to tell blogs and websites apart.
-Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s “under the hood”.
+Then WordPress came along and everything changed.
+Now, it’s becoming more and more difficult to tell blogs and websites apart.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.

 (It’s Getting Harder To Tell Websites Built With Web Development Tools Vs ‘Blogging’ Software!)

-For website owners, understanding the difference between a Content Management System application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, such as web development costs, ease of use, ability to keep the site up-to-date, managing web content, etc.
+For website owners, understanding the difference between a Content Management System tool like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, such as web development costs, ease of use, ability to keep the website up-to-date, managing web content, etc.

 Think about this …

-A) An eye-catching, professional-looking website that is actually expensive to build, or
+A) An eye-catching, professional-looking website that is expensive to build, or

-B) The same eye-catching, professional-looking website, but at a cost that is significantly less than the cost of getting option “A” above.
+B) The same eye-catching, professional-looking website, but at a cost that turns out to be significantly less than the cost of getting option “A” above.

-If you selected option ”B” above, then you need to know more about WordPress, why WordPress can give you an eye-catching website that could end up costing you far less to build than websites built using traditional website development tools … and how to tell these two types apart!
+If you chose option ”B” above, then you need to know more about WordPress, why WordPress can give you an eye-catching website that will probably cost far less to build than websites built using a web development tool … and how to tell these apart!

 WordPress is the world’s most popular online publishing platform and content management system (CMS).
-It is a powerful and easy-to-use CMS suitable for businesses on a budget.
+It is a powerful content management software that is ideally suited for businesses on a budget.

-Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a newbie with no knowledge of HTML to use, yet it offers an array of helpful extensions that make your web presence highly effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s capabilities, etc.
+Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a newbie with no technical knowledge to use, and offers many helpful features that make your website extremely effective when it comes to getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, etc.

-With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, yours is also a WordPress site.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your website is probably powered by WordPress too.

-And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business for very little cost?
+And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business for very little cost?

 Do you need to know if your website uses WordPress?
-Maybe you’ve come here because you’ve read about all of the great advantages of using WordPress, and you’re now wondering if your site was built using the WordPress software, or some other website application.
+Maybe you’ve come here because you’ve read wonderful things about WordPress, and you’re now wondering if your site runs on WordPress, or some other CMS application.

-Here are some simple methods you can use to quickly tell if sites are built using WordPress:
+Here are some simple methods you can use to quickly tell if sites are running on WordPress:

-If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious telltale footprint …
+If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint …

-Let’s say that you are surfing the web and you visit a web site that you like, and you would like to know if the site is built on WordPress …
+Suppose that you are surfing the web and you visit a web site that you like, and you wonder if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.